reactphp/promise/README.md

 ### Resolver

-A **Resolver** can resolve, reject or trigger progress notification on behalf of a Deferred without knowing any details about consumers.
+A **Resolver** can resolve, reject or trigger progress notifications on behalf of a Deferred without knowing any details about consumers.

 Sometimes it can be useful to hand out a resolver and allow another (possibly untrusted) party to provide the resolution value for a promise.